Amber Heard Rocks Metallic Green Swim Cap To London Premiere Of ‘Aquaman’

 “It has a chin strap.
 It looks like a vintage synchronized-swimming cap.
 It cannot be accidental.
 Her character, after all, also has a penchant for gold (her diadem) and iridescent green (her suit),” W Magazine said of Heard’s aquatic garb.

-For accessories, the Magic Mike XXL stare wore a pair of bronze leather platform sandals with a peep toe by Brian Atwood that retail for around $295.
+For accessories, the Magic Mike XXL stare wore a pair of bronze leather platform sandals with a peep toe by Brian Atwood that retails for around $295.
 She wore a thick gold and diamond bangle on her arm and a gilded medallion on a long chain around her neck.

 Heard kept her makeup simple as to not take away from the flashiness of the attire.
 She wore a subtle pink lipstick and light brown eyeshadow.
 Heard had sweeping, peachy blush and highlighter to accent her soft features.